jeetkhinde/solid-drawer/README.md

-# Sidebar Component
+# Solid Drawer Component

-A reusable sidebar component built with SolidJS, designed for client selection and filtering.
+A reusable drawer component built with SolidJS, designed for client selection and filtering.
 This package includes a `Drawer` component, hooks, and stores to manage state effectively.

 ## Features